MicrosoftDocs/win32/desktop-src/SecCrypto/capicom-secret-type.md

-﻿---
+---
-Description: 'Indicates the kind of secret used to derive a key to be used for encryption/decryption of data.' ms.assetid: '2d3b9de3-0519-4ebe-900d-48baddf2c61a'
+Description: Indicates the kind of secret used to derive a key to be used for encryption/decryption of data. ms.assetid: 2d3b9de3-0519-4ebe-900d-48baddf2c61a
-title: 'CAPICOM\_SECRET\_TYPE enumeration'
+title: CAPICOM\_SECRET\_TYPE enumeration
+ms.date: 05/31/2018
+ms.topic: enumeration
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CAPICOM\_SECRET\_TYPE enumeration